itancio/sokoban/README.md

-# cs195-project
+# Modified Sokoban project
-Team project for the Software Engineering course at CCSF, an implementation of [Sokoban](https://en.wikipedia.org/wiki/Sokoban) using Emscripten to generate [WASM](https://webassembly.org/) from C++ with a HTML5 front-end, [Puppeteer](https://github.com/puppeteer/puppeteer) for end-to-end testing and [doctest](https://github.com/doctest/doctest/) for unit testing.
+This is a modified version of the original team-project for the Software Engineering course at CCSF, an implementation of [Sokoban](https://en.wikipedia.org/wiki/Sokoban) using Emscripten to generate [WASM](https://webassembly.org/) from C++ with a HTML5 front-end, [Puppeteer](https://github.com/puppeteer/puppeteer) for end-to-end testing and [doctest](https://github.com/doctest/doctest/) for unit testing.

-Play the game at <https://ggorlen.github.io/cs195-project/>.
+Play the original game at <https://ggorlen.github.io/cs195-project/>.

 ## Windows installation
 The main dependency is [Emscripten](https://emscripten.org/), which happens to depend on Node and Python which are also used in this project.
 On Windows, I used [Chocolatey](https://community.chocolatey.org/packages/emscripten) to install Emscripten with [this script](https://github.com/aminya/chocolatey-emscripten), running `choco install emscripten -y`.
 The script can also be used without Chocolatey.
 Once `emsdk` is available, I followed the setup shown [in the Emscripten docs](https://emscripten.org/docs/getting_started/downloads.html):